Loyalty Card Data: Best Loyalty Card Datasets & Databases

 What are similar data types to Loyalty Card Data?

 Loyalty Card Data is similar to Credit Card Transaction Data, Point-of-Sale (POS) Data, Consumer Transaction Data, Debit Card Transaction Data, and Bank Transaction Data.
-These data categories are commonly used for Marketing and Loyalty Card Data analytics.
+These data categories are commonly used for Marketing and Purchase Intelligence.

 What are the most common use cases for Loyalty Card Data?